What Are Restrictive Covenants?

-Post-termination restraints are enforceable only if they are reasonable, having regard to the interests of the parties and the public interest.
-That means the restriction must be no wider than it needs to be to protect the legitimate interests of the employer.
+Post-termination restraints are only enforceable if they are reasonable regarding the interests of the parties and the public.
+That means the restriction must be no broader than necessary to protect the employer’s legitimate interests.

-Garden Leave is also used in conjunction with or as an alternative to restrictive covenants as it prevents the employee from taking up their new position with a competitor for a specified period, during which the employee loses sight of any current confidential information and their successor has the space to establish a relationship with existing customers.
-Similarly to restrictive covenants, garden leave needs to be expressly agreed in the employment contract and its enforceability is subject to a reasonableness test.
+Garden leave is also used in conjunction with or as an alternative to restrictive covenants.
+It prevents the employee from taking up their new position with a competitor for a specified period, during which the employee loses sight of any current confidential information and their successor can establish a relationship with existing customers.
+Garden leave must be agreed upon in the employment contract and is only enforceable if it is reasonable.

 - The specific business interest you are seeking to protect